The field of computer vision and everything related to ut is relatively new, diverse, and rapidly developing.

 Data Fusion combines information from various sources with images to obtain more accurate and valuable information.
 The combined analysis of data from the CV system and the complex sensors help significantly increase the value of the received information and significantly improve the application’s performance.

 How Businesses Can Benefit From Computer Vision in 2022?

 Like other types of Artificial Intelligence, computer vision tries to expand the capabilities of machines by imitating people’s abilities becoming the “center” of many innovations.
 There are many areas of our life in which this technology can become an indispensable assistant.

 Computer vision can help keep workers safe.
 For example, video analytics systems monitor if all employees wear personal protective equipment in hazardous industries.
 If a person is not wearing work equipment, he receives a notification.
 Also, being on the central control panels, where it is important to be concentrated and not be distracted, face recognition systems monitor the specialist’s condition.
 If an employee is sleepy and shirks from his duties, he and the whole team receive a warning.

 Computer vision undoubtedly improves the process of combating criminality, particularly against fraud.
 Thanks to this modern technology, our faces can become our identifiers.
-Nobody canceled the passport we were used to, but face authentication will provide better protection.
+Undoubtedly, nobody forgot about the passports, but face authentication will provide better protection.